LooksGoodApp/flutter-value-extensions/README.md

 ### Map

-Creates a new ValueNotifier, deriving its value from the base one using the transform function.
+Creates a new ValueListenable, deriving its value from the base one using the transform function.

 ```dart
 final stringNotifier = ValueNotifier('Hello');